SaraAmandaVenegas/Real-Time-Bus-Tracker-Exercise/README.md

 # Real-Time-Bus-Tracker-Exercise
-This is the Real Time Tracker Exercise form Module 9
+This is the Real Time Tracker Exercise from Module 9